How Long Does Dog Grooming Take?

 They found that owners of poodles and other curly-coated breeds spend 45 minutes a week grooming their pets.

-On average, owners devote about six minutes each day to grooming their pooches.
+On average, owners devote about six minutes daily to grooming their pups.
+However, there was a huge variation between individual breeds.

 Other breeds required only a minute or two of attention a week to keep them looking good.

-Afghan hounds also need frequent brushing to prevent their long luxurious coats from becoming matted and tangled.
+Afghan hounds also need frequent brushing to prevent their long, luxurious coats from becoming matted and tangled.

 how long does it take to groom a dog